 Thread aware debugging specifies the capability of a debugger to show all existing threads / tasks of the RTOS, running on the embedded system when the target system is halted by the debugger.
 It further allows to select a specific task (suspended or not does not matter) in the IDE and for example by double-clicking showing the current CPU registers as well as the call stack of that task.

 The GDB Server plugin interface

 By default, J-Link GDB Server does not know about the RTOS running on the target system and therefore it cannot provide thread specific information that would enable thread aware debugging.
-For this, an optional plugin for a specific target RTOS (a DLL under Windows and shared library under Linux and OS X) can be specified to be loaded, when starting J-Link GDB Server.
+For this, an optional plugin for a specific target RTOS (a DLL under Windows and shared library under Linux and macOS) can be specified to be loaded, when starting J-Link GDB Server.
 This way, when halting the target system, the debugger (GDB based environment) will request information about the number of threads that currently exist.
 As the plugin knows about the structure of the RTOS, it can provide this information to J-Link GDB Server which then can provide it to the IDE.